checkmarx-ltd/cx-flow/docs/Configuration.md

     - develop
     - main
     - release`-\w+ # regular expressions supported.
 If branch-script is provided, this is ignored. branch-script: D:\\tmp\Branch.groovy #default empty/not used
+  scan-unprotected-branches: true (scan all the branches if no protected branch set in application.yml or in cx.config file.
   filter-severity:
     - High
   filter-category: